 Put On Your Party Shoes Many holiday parties are during the week, and not everyone has the luxury of primping all day or heading home from work to change first.
 Here are a few tips to help you put some stress-free dazzle in your holiday dress:

 - For women, dresses are fun, require little fuss, and are easiest to transition from day to night (depending on the dress and your office, of course).
-Try some of these festive options, or stick to your little black dress (maybe even splurge on a leather shift that could be worn to every party you attend this season and can be toned down during the day with a soft sweater).
+You can go traditional and stick to your little black dress (maybe even splurge on a leather shift that could be worn to every party you attend this season and can be toned down during the day with a soft sweater).
 Personalize it with colorful, patterned hosiery and some accessories that sparkle.

 - Men: What will your signature flair be this year?
 Maybe it’s a beautiful hat, or something subtle like a classy pocket square or patterned socks?
 Whatever it is, own it and use it to stand out at whatever celebrations you saunter into.

 - Bring along some travel sized essentials, whether it’s hairspray or makeup.
 This way you can do minor touch ups and feel fresh without having to head home first.